petrovs12/PublicPersonalKnowledgeBase/vault/engineering.system_design.ML System Design.Recommender Systems.md

 # Cold Start Problem
+New (or unknown) users or  items.

 ## New Item
+ No historical interaction data.
+ Typically use item data or baselines.

-* Use item-item model, based on content:
+* Use item-item model, based on content (item-similarity for current item) [[^item-item-similarity]]

 ## New User

+Unseen or anonusers - no profile or historical interactions.

 ### User-user model, based on demographic characteristics